neondatabase/postgresql_anonymizer/README.md

 the application because they have the best knowledge of how the data model works.
 Therefore masking rules must be implemented directly inside the database schema.

-Once the masking rules are defined, you can apply them using 5 different **masking methods** :
+Once the masking rules are defined, you can apply them using 6 different **masking methods** :

-* [Anonymous Dumps] : Simply export the masked data into an SQL file
+* [Anonymous Dumps]: Simply export the masked data into an SQL file
-* [Static Masking] : Remove the PII according to the rules
+* [Static Masking]: Remove the PII according to the rules
-* [Dynamic Masking] : Hide PII only for the masked users
+* [Dynamic Masking]: Hide PII only for the masked users
+* [Replica Masking]: Create an anonymized clone of a database
-* [Masking Views] : Build dedicated views for the masked users
+* [Masking Views]: Build dedicated views for the masked users
-* [Masking Data Wrappers] : Apply masking rules on external data
+* [Masking Data Wrappers]: Apply masking rules on external data

 Each method has its pros and cons.
 Different masking methods may be used in different contexts.
 In any case, masking the data directly inside the PostgreSQL